Selecting the Right Sales Channel Strategy for Distribution

 - Meets executive management’s financial performance expectation

-- It will be significantly attractive to intermediaries so that they will properly perform assigned functions
+- It will be significantly attractive to intermediaries so that they will properly perform their assigned functions

 The type of product and the target market to be served may determine distribution intensity.
 For example, expensive products like BMWs and Audi luxury automobiles do not require intensive distribution to reach potential buyers.